Federal Judge Refuses to Toss Houston Drive-Thru Votes

 The two other plaintiffs are Sharon Hemphill, who is running for a Harris County civil court judgeship, and Steven Toth, who is attempting to hold onto his seat in the Texas state house.

-Represented by Houston attorney Jared Woodfill, former chair of the Harris County Republican Party, they filed a similar petition with the Texas Supreme Court, asking it toss out all of Harris County’s drive-thru votes, the day before they filed their federal lawsuit.
+Represented by Houston attorney Jared Woodfill, former chair of the Harris County Republican Party, they filed a similar petition with the Texas Supreme Court, asking it to toss out all of Harris County’s drive-thru votes, the day before they filed their federal lawsuit.

 The all-Republican state high court denied their petition Sunday without issuing an order.